 First year students can use this link to create an account.
-They must complete the "General Training" module: https://mandatedreporterca.com/.
+They must complete the "General Training" module which can be found on the CANRA website.
 Students must submit a copy of the certificate of successful course completion to the Program Coordinator no later than the first week of the fall semester of the first year.